 It is important that the project is a product of the students’ work.
 However, the teacher or the instructor will naturally support the students throughout the project, but the degree of this support should be adjusted to the age of the students.
-Let your students use their creativity and explore their own questions and ideas!

 - A project creation